giuliocandre/v8-gym/README.md

 # v8-gym

-A dataset and environment for benchmarking AI agents and doing RL on V8 bug reproduction tasks.
+A high-quality dataset and environment for benchmarking AI agents and doing reinforcement learning on V8 bug reproduction tasks.

+Currently 100 data points (planning to get to 3000) of reproducible bug reports.
+Each entry contains information on the bug, vulnerable revision and prebuilt `d8` binary (for x64 Linux only) that can be used to reproduce the issue.

-The goal is to provide a reproducible, scorable interface: given a bug description, an agent must write a JavaScript proof-of-concept that crashes `d8` with the expected backtrace.
+The goal is to provide a reproducible, scorable interface: given a bug description, an agent must write a JavaScript proof-of-concept that crashes `d8`.

+The dataset contains the crashing backtrace for every bug, which is used as an oracle to confirm succesful task completion.

 ## Dataset